 The ensemble functions as the student dance company in residence.
 The dancers meet on a regular basis for technique classes, master classes and rehearsals with faculty and guest choreographers.
 D.E.W. presents an annual concert.
 Variable credit offered for performance and production.
 Performance students must be concurrently enrolled in a technique class.
-May be repeated for a maximum of 9 credits.
+May be repeated for credit.
 By audition/permission only.